tripleagent93/tripleagent93.github.io/fend-project-pixel-art/README.md

 <h1>Overview</h1>
 You’ll build a single-page web app that allows users to draw pixel art on a customizable canvas!

-In this project, you'll use your front-end programming skills from JavaScript Foundations and Intro to jQuery, including:
+In this project, you'll use your front-end programming skills from <strong>JavaScript Foundations</strong> and Intro to jQuery, including:
 <ul>
 <li>Defining variables with const and let</li>
 <li>Accessing the DOM using methods of the document object</li>